Organizing projects

 • If the Language property is set to Genero (no link):

-When using the Genero (no link) language, only p-code modules are created; there are no program files (.42r) or p-code libraries (.42x) created.
-As such, multiple application and/or library nodes are not required.
-You can put all source modules (.4gl) under a single application (or library) node.
-If you need to further organize the files, consider using virtual folders.
+Since program files (.42r) or p-code libraries (.42x) are not created, the Genero Studio project does not require multiple application or library nodes.
+You can put all source modules (.4gl) under a single application node.
+To further organize the files, consider using virtual folders within the single application node.

 Note: